jschildgen/ical4openhab/README.md

 ## Using in OpenHAB
 You need two things (using the Exec binding), two items and two rules.
 The things call the php script every minute.
 The result (the next event that starts or ends) is stored in the two items iCalStart and iCalEnd.
 The rules are fired when the items change its states.
 This is the case when a new event is added to the calendar which starts/ends before the former event, or if the event starts/ends now ("NOW! " prefix), or if its start or end is just over.
 Then the next event is shown.

+You can define the things and items with the Paper UI (see below) or via files:

 things/ical.things

     Thing exec:command:icalstart [command="php /home/pi/ical/ical.php DTSTART", interval=60, timeout=30]